Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Genetic Information Non-discrimination Act of 2008 prohibits employers and health insurers from discriminating on the basis of genetic information.
 The employment provisions regulate the acquisition and use of genetic information in the employment context and apply to employers with 15 or more employees.

-The Equal Pay Act amended the Fair Labour Standards Act in 1963.
+The Equal Pay Act amended the Fair Labor Standards Act in 1963.
 The Equal Pay Act provides that if workers perform equal work in jobs requiring "equal skill, effort, and responsibility… performed under similar working conditions", the workers must receive equal pay.
-The Fair Labour Standards Act applies to employees engaged in some aspect of interstate commerce or all of an employer's workers if the enterprise engages as a whole in a significant amount of interstate commerce.
+The Fair Labor Standards Act applies to employees engaged in some aspect of interstate commerce or all of an employer's workers if the enterprise engages as a whole in a significant amount of interstate commerce.
+Pay equity regulations and initiatives have been proposed by both the Equal Employment Opportunity Commission (with respect to data gathering and reporting obligations) and the Department of Labor’s Office of Federal Compliance Contract Programmes.

 Family and medical leave